 Health & Food Technology (S3 to S6)

-S1: Introduction to the kitchen; weighing, measuring, hygiene, safety, equipment and food safety, Nutrition, Sewing, Product Development, Foods of the World
+S1: Introduction to the kitchen; weighing, measuring, hygiene, safety, equipment and food safety.
+Nutrition, Sewing, Foods of the World.

-S2: Scottish Dietary Advice, Product Development – Pizza, Sewing – Design and Make a Bag, REHIS Food Hygiene Exam
+S2: Scottish Dietary Advice, Product Development – Pizza, Baxters Soup Challenge (IDL Project), REHIS Food Hygiene Exam